About Lobster

 Lobster is a type of shellfish that is often considered a delicacy.
 It has a sweet, rich flavor and is a great source of protein.

 Lobster is high in several vitamins and minerals, including vitamin B12 and zinc.
-It’s also high in cholesterol.
+Itβs also high in cholesterol.

 Lysine Considerations

-Lysine may also have some effects on the herpes virus, which causes cold sores and genital sores.
-Studies have suggested that taking lysine supplements or applying lysine cream may help prevent or treat these infections by blocking the amino acid arginine, which the virus needs to grow.
+Research indicates that lysine may have an impact on the herpes virus, which is responsible for cold sores and genital sores.
+Taking lysine supplements or using lysine cream could potentially prevent or treat these infections by stunting the amino acid arginine, which the virus requires for growth.

 Cooked lobster contains a significant amount of lysine, 1426mg per 100g.
 Lysine is an essential amino acid that helps the body absorb calcium and has a major role in collagen production.